mamamamamaa/mamamamamaa/README.md

 # ✌🏻🎈 About Me:
-🏢 Looking for a job<br>👦🏻 18 y.o.<br>⚙️ I like to learn new technologies<br>❤️ II'm in love with web development<br>⚡ Fun fact - I love cooking
+🏢 Looking for a job<br>👦🏻 18 y.o.<br>⚙️ I like to learn new technologies<br>❤️ I'm in love with web development<br>⚡ Fun fact - I love cooking

 ## 🌐 Socials: